ruvinbsu/ENGChallengeTestingCIv2/README.md

 # ENGChallengeTestingCIv2
 [![Build Status](https://travis-ci.org/ruvinbsu/ENGChallengeTestingCIv2.svg?branch=master)](https://travis-ci.org/ruvinbsu/ENGChallengeTestingCIv2)

-## Install steps for a user who wants to develop the repo (Running Locally):
+## Install steps for a user who wants to develop the repo (running locally):
 1. Fork the repository
 2. Clone or download the app
-3. Install required modules specified in the requirements.txt (in the root folder of the app).
+3. Install modules specified in the requirements.txt (in the root folder of the app).
 It can be done by running the following command:
 ```sh
 pip install -r requirements.txt
 ```
-4. Now you can simply run image_upload.py module using:
+4. Now to run the app you can simply exec image_upload.py using:
 ```sh
 python image_upload.py
 ```